 The Rail Corridor is a 24km stretch of former railway that connected Tanjong Pagar Railway Station in the South to Woodlands in the North.
 The majority of the 24km is converted into a foot- and cycle path, and the remainder is being converted and upgraded as we speak.
 The Rail Corridor passes Bukit Timah and so we hopped on and walked South.

 The most beautiful section of the Rail Corridor, in our opinion, is the part that crosses through Clementi Forest.
 You enter the forest about 1.5 kilometres from Bukit Timah.

 The rainforest of Bukit Timah Hill can be a bit oppressive since you don’t have any views.
 Clementi Forest around the Rail Corridor is open and spacious and you see all the impressive trees and treetops.
 There are many interesting birds flying from tree to tree and no noisy traffic to distract from the serene environment.

 There is a big canal crossing the Rail Corridor in Clementi Forest.
 To the left there is a huge concrete basin while to the right there is a grassy canal to take away the heavy downpours that often happen in Singapore.

 We continued on the Rail Corridor all the way to Holland Village.
 There we took a little path and bridge to the left to leave the Rail Corridor and made our way over to the centre of Holland Village for a delicious Roti Prata at Cafe O. There are many other eateries and a hawker centre, so plenty of choice.
 We went home via the Holland Village MRT station.

-Bukit Timah is open from is open from 7 am to 7 pm.
+Bukit Timah is open from 7 am to 7 pm.